4th of July Smoke Bomb Photoshoot: 15 Ideas That'll Blow Up Your Feed

 |---|---|---|---|

-| Single portrait | 3 (1 of each color) | 6 (2 of each) | EG25 |
+| Single portrait | 3 (1 of each color) | 6 (2 of each) | EG25 singles |

-| Couples shoot | 4 | 9 | EG25 |
+| Couples shoot | 4 | 9 | EG25 singles |

-| Group/family | 6 | 12 | EG25 or WP40 |
+| Group / family | 6 | 12 | EG25 10-pack or WP40 |

 | Event entrance | 6 | 12-18 | WP40 |

-| Big production | 12+ | 24+ | Bulk Orders |
+| Big production | 12+ | 24+ | Bulk orders |

 Safety Checklist